Opentrons/opentrons/hardware/README.md

 This is a tool for sending messages to firmware (or simulator) over CAN bus.
 The CAN bus can either be a [python-can](https://python-can.readthedocs.io/en/master/interfaces.html) defined interface or `opentrons`.

-**SocketCan's vcan (virtual can network) only works on Linux.** Firmware simulations on non-Linux computers require `opentrons` as it uses a plain old socket CAN network simulation.
+**SocketCan's vcan (virtual can network) only works on Linux.** Firmware simulations on non-Linux computers require `opentrons_sock` as it uses a plain old socket CAN network simulation.
 [Simulated CAN bus](#simulated-can-bus) must be started to use the `opentrons` interface.

 #### Usage